Associate Professor Rachel McNae

 Dr Rachel McNae is Director of the Centre for Educational Leadership Research at the University of Waikato in Hamilton, New Zealand and Co-Founder of The Good Human Project, an organisation supporting young people and their families to flourish.
-Rachel’s research agenda is founded on a firm belief for social justice and her numerous research projects span the fields of student voice and agency, strength-based inquiry, youth and women's leadership, and leadership innovation and curriculum generation.
+Rachel’s research agenda is founded on a firm belief for social justice and her numerous research projects span the fields of leadership innovation, student voice and agency, strength-based inquiry, youth and women's leadership.
 Her supervision portfolio extends across the field of educational leadership, innovative teaching and learning, women's leadership and the development of strength-based approaches to leadership formation.

-Rachel Is National President of the New Zealand Educational Administration and Leadership Society in New Zealand, and is an active member of the International Women Leading Education group and the International School Leadership Development Network.
+Rachel has held numerous national and international leadership roles such as National President of the New Zealand Educational Administration and Leadership Society in New Zealand, International Women Leading Education, and the International School Leadership Development Network supporting leadership growth across numerous contexts.
 In 2018 and in 2016 Rachel was awarded the position of New Zealand Educational Leadership Society Visiting Scholar and was the recipient of the International Emerald-European Foundation for Management and Development Outstanding Research Award for Leadership and Strategy.

 In 2015 Rachel received the Meritorious Service Award for her service to leadership in New Zealand and was awarded the New Zealand Education Administration and Leadership Society Presidential Research Award for her work with young women leaders in schools.
-Rachel’s recently published books include - Realizing Innovative Partnerships in Educational Research (Sense, 2017) and Educational Leadership for Social Justice in Aotearoa New Zealand (New Zealand Council for Educational Research, 2017) and Harnessing the Joy in Leadership, (Rowman & Littlefield, 2018).
+Rachel’s recently published books include Realizing Innovative Partnerships in Educational Research (Sense, 2017), Educational Leadership for Social Justice in Aotearoa New Zealand (New Zealand Council for Educational Research, 2017) and Harnessing the Joy in Leadership (Rowman & Littlefield, 2018).

-Rachel is Programme Advisor for the Doctorate of Education and currently supervises in the area of educational leadership at the Masters and Doctoral level.
-Examples of her supervision portfolio include; Educational Leadership in Developing Countries, Educational Leadership in the Pacific; Mentoring Beginning Teachers in Education, Leading Learning in Innovative earning Environments, Women and Educational Leadership, Youth Leadership, Appreciative Inquiry, Leading Turn Around Schools, Mentoring in Higher Education; The Influence of Social Networks on Educational Leaders Performance.
+Rachel is Programme Advisor for the Doctorate of Education and Programme Leader for the Master of Educational Leadership.
+She currently supervises in the area of educational leadership at the Masters and Doctoral level.
+Examples of her supervision portfolio include; Educational Leadership in Developing Countries, Educational Leadership in the Pacific; Mentoring Beginning Teachers in Education, Leading Learning in Innovative Learning Environments, Women and Educational Leadership, Youth Leadership, Appreciative Inquiry, Leading Turn Around Schools, Mentoring in Higher Education; The Influence of Social Networks on Educational Leaders Performance.

 - Socially Just leadership theory and practice